 Even if held online, an after-school program can still offer fun with robotics, only virtually.
 For instance, kids can code a virtual robot online with graphical code blocks, and program their own virtual bots to navigate mazes, or even teach their robot how to draw a picture!

 And let’s not forget—after-school programs are about enrichment, yes, but also...fun!
 So, while Minecraft modding mentioned above is a great and fun skill to build, kids can also dive into game-playing techniques, learning the strategies to beat the biggest enemy in the game, the Ender Dragon!

-Not to mention options with Minecraft Bed Wars, Sky Wars, and custom mobs, there is no shortage of after-school fun with Minecraft.
+Not to mention options with Minecraft Bed Wars, Sky Wars, and custom mobs, there is no shortage of Minecraft coding class fun.

-And then to go along with the above, if your child is more into Roblox, how about having them learn to create a game with Roblox Studio, or join others to traverse a fiery Obby?
+And then to go along with the above, if your child is more into Roblox, how about having them learn to create a game with Roblox Studio, or learn all about obbys?
 Not only can participants learn to play and escape a floor and blazing platforms, they can learn to make their own levels that feature their favorite obstacles.

 What makes a good after-school program?